Skip to content

 Early research on collagen shows promising signs for its effect on gut health.
 Studies suggest that the amino acids in collagen may help repair and strengthen the stomach walls.
 These amino acids (specifically glycine and glutamine) support tissue repair and could help people dealing with digestive issues.[2]

-Some studies[3] also indicate that collagen supplements may help improve symptoms related to “leaky gut.”
-Other research has explored collagen’s potential to reduce gut inflammation with encouraging results.
+Some studies also indicate that collagen supplements may help improve symptoms related to “leaky gut,”[3] While other research has explored collagen’s potential to reduce gut inflammation with encouraging results.
 While the scope of research is still expanding, these initial findings highlight collagen as a useful option for those interested in supporting their gut health.

 Although more studies are needed to confirm its full effects, the current evidence points to collagen's ability to promote health.